HungryHowies/Grafana-setup-with-Zitadel/README.md

     }
 }
 ```
+Install certbot for lets encrypt.

 ```
 sudo apt install certbot python3-certbot-nginx
 ```

+Run certbot and fill in all the requirments needed.

 ```
 sudo certbot --nginx
 ```

 ## Zitadel confgiuration

+After the project is completed these settings will be used for Grafana's configuration file.

-Create a project Grafana the settings needed to configure Grafana Configuration file will be need.
+Create a project called Grafana.
 Log into Zitadel and go to Projects then click *Create New Project*.
 Name it Grafana and save.

 ![image](https://github.com/HungryHowies/Grafana-setup-with-Zitadel/assets/22652276/3f007267-e6f8-49fa-b15a-bb9041f2be4a)